strimzi/strimzi-kafka-oauth/README.md

 ### Handling expired or invalid tokens gracefully

-When using Java Kafka Client library, you can distinguish between exceptions that occur as a result of authentication or authorization issues, and other exception.
+When using the Apache Kafka Java client library, you can distinguish between exceptions that occur as a result of authentication or authorization issues, and other exceptions.

-From client's point of view there usually isn't much to do when the exception occurs but to either try again the operation or exit.
+From the client's point of view there usually isn't much to do when the exception occurs but to either retry the operation or exit.

 Inside the cloud deployment it is a valid reaction to simply exit the process and let the cloud infrastructure start a new instance of the client service.
 But more often than not, a more effective strategy is to repeat the last operation again which can take advantage of the current state of the program loaded in the memory.